abrahammenendez/grpc_masterclass/README.md

 Some quick-and-dirty gRPC clients/servers I coded for Stephane Maarek's course [gRPC Master Class: Build Modern API & Micro services](https://www.udemy.com/course/grpc-java/).

-There are even some printStackTrace(), but it got the job of learning gRPC done.
+There are even some printStackTrace(), but I just wanted to learn gRPC and it definitely got the job done.

 **What did I learn?**